The meaning of reading

 Closely attending to the words of a fine writer seems to do something special for us – but what?

 There’s nothing like being transported to imaginative worlds by another person’s writing, but it’s harder and harder to read undistracted by digital pressures and lures.
 Join us and our guest, Ronan McDonald, professor of Irish Studies, as we explore whether reading in the old, immersive way still matters, and if so, why.
-With spoken word and live music brought together for one special evening, we’ll conjure the works of the glorious Irish modernists, Joyce, Yeats, Beckett and others, surrounding ourselves with language, metaphor and character.
+For one special evening we’ll conjure the works of glorious Irish writers including Joyce, Yeats and others, with spoken word and live music brought together by uilleann piper Matthew Horsley and acclaimed actors Evelyn Krape and Hamish Michael.
 You just might find a philosophical justification for that delicious pleasure – tucking yourself away for a good few hours with a favourite book.

 Ronan McDonald